Posted by Tsaress in Jun 23,2014 with Comments Off on Comic Con Panel Videos

 Gillan likes her new look and only wears the wig to meetings for potential jobs.
 ‘I always end up taking it off halfway through,’ she laughs.
 ‘I say: “Oh, by the way…” and it’s fun to see people’s reactions.

 Posted by Tsaress in Sep 28,2013 with Comments Off on Interview

 Doctor Who changed my life drastically.
 It takes over everything.
 You film for nine months of the year.
 You move to Wales and work with the same people every day.
 And then you come out of this little bubble and it’s this hugely popular show that everybody watches.
 That’s a pretty strange sensation.
 I feel like I’ve spent all of my 20s so far on that show.

 What I loved best about Amy is that we got to see her entire life play out.
 We see her as a little girl when she meets the Doctor.
 Then she grows up and gets married, and then we see her have a kid, and then we see her die.
 Rather than a snippet of her time with the Doctor, we got this epic journey.

 But I feel I made the right decision to leave when I did.
 It was really difficult, because I was having so much fun and I could have carried on for many more years.
 But I had to put my own personal desires to one side and choose what was best for the character.

-Posted by Tsaress in Jun 20,2013 with Comments Off
+Posted by Tsaress in Jun 20,2013 with Comments Off on Interview

 What, I ask Karen Gillan, was the best day of your childhood?
 “Probably going to the local shows.
 In a field.
 In Inverness.
 I went there as a kid and I was like, ‘This is no big deal because tomorrow I’m going to Disneyland Paris.’
 So that feeling of the potential of Disneyland Paris combined with me being at the local fair was the best.”